rkgofiitk/academic-issues.github.io/Topics/AI-ML-DataScience.md

 one of the older IITs where I taught Design of Algorithms in one semester.
 I asked the students to write programs for a hypothetical coin game and test their strategies by conducting tournaments among the program creators.
 We had a program to play out one student's program against the other.
 The idea was to train the students in discovering better strategies in a competitive environment.
 The entire class refused to take part in the tournament-based assignment.
-One of the primary arguments was that it would vitiate the camaraderie among batch mates.
+One of the primary arguments was that it would vitiate the camaraderie among the batch mates.

-I noticed a comment on Prof Sarangi's post that IIT graduates 25 years back used to write 50k lines of code on average.
 As Internet resources became widely available, most students resorted to copying and pasting approaches to problem-solving.
 I used MOSS to check copying by downloading codes from Geeks for Geeks, Programiz, and many other sites and including them as assignments.
 Invariably 30% of the students who submitted the assignments copied, and about 15% did not even bother to submit assignments.
 They estimated that the time spent in coding could pay off better if they only